<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=142641566396183&amp;ev=PageView&amp;noscript=1">

 Posted by Patricia Q. Connolly on Feb 19, 2020 3:21:58 PM

-As nonprofits consider strategies to adapt to this new problem, strategic alliances need to be an important consideration.
-The term “strategic alliance” has a broad definition encompassing varying levels of commitment including, but not limited to, re-aligning resources, collaborating to increase efficiencies, or even a merger.
+The term “strategic alliance” has a broad definition encompassing varying levels of collaborations, including, but not limited to, re-aligning resources, collaborating to increase efficiencies, or even a merger.

-[Learn more about the positive impact strategic alliances can have on an organization through The Power of Possibility.]
+Learn more about the positive impact strategic alliances can have on an organization through The Power of Possibility.

-• Will a strategic alliance further our mission?
-Despite the unique nature of nonprofits, I encourage nonprofit boards to begin evaluating the opportunity by analyzing factors like the ones for-profit boards consider in M&A oversight.
-This includes synergies, cost savings, efficiencies, and work force issues, among others.
+Nonprofit boards can begin evaluating the opportunity by analyzing factors like the ones for-profit boards consider in M&A oversight.
+This includes synergies, cost savings, efficiencies, and work force issues, culture and values, among others.
 Directors also need to carefully review various information related to the other entity, including articles of incorporation, bylaws, board policies, audited financial statements, audit reports, contractual arrangements, litigation, insurance coverages, and other material documents.
-These will allow you to identify potential challenges and determine if the entity is the right fit for the organization.

-• Why and when should my nonprofit consider a strategic alliance?
 It is a nonprofit director’s obligation to mitigate risk and oversee opportunity.
 As such, directors should regularly review the nonprofit landscape for areas of opportunity and strategic growth through alliances.
 However, timing and execution are critical.
-Throughout my experience working with nonprofits, strategic alliances are often triggered during times of financial crisis and vulnerability, stagnation, management turnover, and funder encouragement.
+Strategic alliances are often triggered during times of financial crisis and vulnerability, stagnation, management turnover, or with funder encouragement.
 Strategic alliances should not be rushed into as a result of external factors or pressures.
 Instead, ample time should be taken to conduct careful analysis and engage leaders, staff, funders, and other stakeholders to generate the buy-in critical to the alliance’s success.

 Topics: strategic partnerships